mara/mara-pipelines/README.md

 # Getting started

 Documentation is currently work in progress.
-Please use the [mara example project](https://github.com/mara/mara-example-project) as a reference for getting started.
+Please use the [mara example project 1](https://github.com/mara/mara-example-project-1) and [mara example project 2](https://github.com/mara/mara-example-project-2) as a reference for getting started.